 In assessing and demonstrating the viability of any drainage solution for the site, a sitespecific FRA should follow the non-statutory technical standards for SuDS and any relevant Local Authority Local Plan policies.
 The geology at the site is freely draining.
-However, the water table is likely high and at the same level as the river, therefore the significant use of infiltration SuDS solutions may not be possible.
+However, the water table is likely high and at the same level as the river, therefore the significant use of infiltration SuDS solutions may be challenging.
 It is recommended that a geotechnical investigation is undertaken at this site to obtain further information relating to infiltration rates, this will confirm whether infiltration could be viable in some areas.
-Attenuated discharge to a watercourse or a sewer will also need to be considered as part of a site-specific FRA.
+Attenuated discharge to a watercourse or a sewer will also need to be considered as part of a sitespecific FRA.

 As mentioned, new infrastructure may compromise flood plain storage.
 Hydraulic modelling may need to be undertaken to assess 3rd party impacts and compensatory storage requirements.
 Storage and modelling requirements should be confirmed with the EA for a site-specific FRA.
-Furthermore, given the flood risk at the site provision of a Flood Evacuation Plan (FEP) should be considered.